MattHuckins/LEMSv2-GPS/README.md

   - It was randomly observed that the SD card failed initialize and properly store the data in 1 of the 30 trail runs prior to the write up.
 Research on forums indicates that the default SD library has been observed to behave unusually.

   -The SD.begin must be called twice or the initialization fails, which leads me to believe that either the SD library has a conflict, or the RX pin that was remapped from the A2 pin printed on the microcontroller may be used by the computer for an unknown process.
-However, the version included is stable
+However, the version included is stable.

 ## Items to be selected